mariia-korzun/hw-data-types/README.md

 ```
 <hr>

 ### Task№4.
-Write function - filterArray, which returns filtered array based on function, which passed as a parameter.
-You can reuse function from task 2.
+Write a function called “filterArray”, that returns a filtered array based on function, which was passed as a parameter.
+You can reuse the function from task 2.

 #### For example:
 ```